scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Merge fonts broken again.
 This time references didn't work.
-    -   Provide a mechanism for loading image files to make menu item icons (instead of expecting the images to live in memory inside of fontforge).
+    -   Provide a mechanism for loading image files to make menu item icons (instead of expecting the images to live in memory inside of websharpstudios).
 Then provide a bunch of these icons so the menus will look more interesting.

         Provide some icons